Who Can Access a POD Account and When

 Why the Order of Payment Matters

-The structure here protects both the bank and the family.
-The bank follows a clear priority: living parties first, then surviving beneficiaries, then the estate of the last party standing.
-This avoids confusion when multiple names appear on a single account.
+This structure protects both the bank and the family.
+The bank follows a clear priority: living parties first, then surviving beneficiaries, then the last party's estate.

 The beneficiary or beneficiaries, if proof of death is presented to the financial institution showing that the beneficiary or beneficiaries survived all persons named as parties.

-A.R.S. § 14-6223(2)For families relying on POD designations as part of their estate plan, this statute highlights why keeping beneficiary information current matters.
-If every named beneficiary predeceases the account holder, the funds may end up in probate anyway.
-Regular reviews with a partner attorney can help ensure designations stay aligned with the overall plan.
+POD designations highlight why keeping beneficiary info current matters.
+If every named beneficiary dies before the account owner, the funds may end up in probate anyway.